 How to use Cat Stairs & Steps

-Cat stairs and steps can provide easier access for your feline friend to get up to higher surfaces like beds, couches, and windowsills.
-Here are some tips for using them effectively:Placement
+at stairs and steps can provide easier access for your feline friend to get up to higher surfaces like beds, couches, and windowsills.
+Here are some tips for using cat stairs and steps:Placement

-Position the stairs or steps near the area you want your cat to be able to access, like next to a couch or bed.
-Make sure there is enough clearance for your cat to comfortably walk up and down the stairs.
-You may need to experiment with a few different locations to see where your cat prefers them.
+Position the stairs or steps in an area your cat frequents and wants to get up to.
+Put them next to furniture they like to climb on or near their favorite windowsill perch.
+Make sure there is enough clearance for your cat to comfortably walk up and down the steps.

 Stability